SURFnet/certificates-bcp/dialogue.md

 > Encrypt my email?
 How can I do that?

-Just install a personal certificate and click the lock on the message before you send it.
+Just install a personal [certificate][x509] and click the lock on the message before you send it.

 > A personal certificate?
 What's that?